 The Korean language is made up of its own alphabet and writing system.
 It is spoken by almost 80 million people and is the official language of South and North Korea.
 It’s also an official language in the Yanbian region in China.

 The word “Korean” can refer to the language, people, or an aspect of the culture.
 Typically when people say Korean, they are referring to South Koreans.
 However, Korean can also refer to anything in the Korean peninsula and its history.

 Is Korean a language?

-Yes, Korean is the official language of both North and South Korea.
-They have different dialects, but the fundamental parts of the language are the same.
+Yes, Korean is the language spoken by both North Koreans and South Koreans.
+They have different dialects (South Korean dialect and North Korean dialect), but the fundamental parts of the language are the same.
 A North Korean and South Korean would be able to communicate with each other fairly easily.

 The Korean language Family

 Korean has its own language family called Koreanic.
 The Koreanic language consists of mainland Korean plus the dialect on Jeju Island.
-There are many dialects in Korean, and Jeju is the most significantly different.
+There are many dialects in Korean such as the Seoul dialect, and Jeju is the most significantly different.